 Because of severe stretching, the skin can not support the deep breast tissue and it is difficult to maintain any superior breast tissue, making the breast shape hollow superiorly after surgery.
 Because of the difficulty with maintaining superior volume, some patients choose to augment the breast with a silicone or saline implant.
 The implant should blend with the breast width but it doesn’t need to be large.

-Post-bariatric surgery patients are very conscious of their weight and large implants can make patients look heavy.
+Post bariatric body lift surgery patients are very conscious of their weight and large implants can make patients look heavy.
 The augmentation can be done simultaneously with a mastopexy but it can also be delayed.

 The abdomen is perhaps the most commonly treated area after weight loss procedure.
 Patients seek treatment for the removal of a heavy, hanging abdominal roll called a panniculus.
 If the panniculus is large and extends to the back then the procedure would remove the excess skin circumferentially.
 The abdominal muscles might need to be tightened.